jrobles-r7/binvert/README.md

 # binvert
 Use Bing ip: searches to find the hostname of the provided ip addresses.
-Results should be verified...

  >usage: binvert.py [-h] [-i IPS] [-f FILENAME] [-p PAGES]
  >